laulandn/tinygl/README.md

 A semi-functional AGL has been added.

-It has been tested and works with SDL2.
+It has been tested and examples work with SDL2.

+Includes full GLU from Mesa, which some examples use.

+Includes full GLUT from Apple, which probably won't work due to missing functions.